19hours/sg-statutes/Acts/Income Tax Act.md

 (g) section 14T;

-(h) section 19A(2), (2A) or (2B) (other than an allowance made in respect of a prescribed automation equipment acquired under a hire-purchase agreement with a payment period that spans over 2 or more basis periods); or
+(h) section 19 or 19A(1), (1B), (2), (2A) or (2B), in respect of expenditure incurred on any PIC automation equipment (other than any equipment acquired under a hire-purchase agreement with a payment period that spans over 2 or more basis periods);

+[22/2011 wef Y/A 2011 & Sub Ys/A]

 (i) section 19B (other than a writing-down allowance made in a case where the requirement under section 19B(2A) is waived, or a writing-down allowance made under section 19B(2C), or a writing-down allowance made in respect of any intellectual property right acquired and paid for by instalments under an agreement with a payment period that spans over 2 or more basis periods),

-for any year of assessment between the year of assessment 2011 and the year of assessment 2013 (both years inclusive) (referred to in this section as a qualifying year of assessment), he may, in lieu of those deductions or allowances, or any part thereof, which exceeds $1,500, exercise an irrevocable written election for a cash payout computed in accordance with subsection (3) or (4), as the case may be.
+for any year of assessment between the year of assessment 2011 and the year of assessment 2013 (both years inclusive) (referred to in this section as a qualifying year of assessment), he may, in lieu of one or more deductions or allowances or any part thereof, and in respect of —

+(a) the expenditure qualifying for it or them; or

+(b) any part of such expenditure,

+the total amount of which is at least $400 (referred to in this section as the selected expenditure), exercise an irrevocable written election for a cash payout computed in accordance with subsection (3) or (4), as the case may be.

+[22/2011 wef Y/A 2011 & Sub Ys/A]

 (2) The irrevocable written election under subsection (1) shall —